tingerrr/hydra/tests/regressions/zero-margin/test.typ

-// Synopsis:
+/// Synopsis:
+/// - Tracked in #15.
-// - hydra can properly handle a zero margin and does not panic
+/// - Hydra can properly handle a zero-length margin and does not panic.

 #import "/src/lib.typ": hydra